pytest-dev/pytest-django/docs/helpers.rst

 ``pytest.mark.django_db`` - request database access
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. :py:function:: pytest.mark.django_db([transaction=False, reset_sequences=False]):
+.. py:function:: pytest.mark.django_db([transaction=False, reset_sequences=False])

   This is used to mark a test function as requiring the database.
 It
   will ensure the database is set up correctly for the test.
 Each test
   will run in its own transaction which will be rolled back at the end
   of the test.
 This behavior is the same as Django's standard
   :class:`~django.test.TestCase` class.

   In order for a test to have access to the database it must either
   be marked using the ``django_db`` mark or request one of the ``db``,
   ``transactional_db`` or ``django_db_reset_sequences`` fixtures.
 Otherwise the
   test will fail when trying to access the database.

   :type transaction: bool
   :param transaction:
     The ``transaction`` argument will allow the test to use real transactions.
     With ``transaction=False`` (the default when not specified), transaction
     operations are noops during the test.
 This is the same behavior that
     :class:`django.test.TestCase` uses.
 When ``transaction=True``, the behavior
     will be the same as :class:`django.test.TransactionTestCase`.

   :type reset_sequences: bool
   :param reset_sequences:
     The ``reset_sequences`` argument will ask to reset auto increment sequence
     values (e.g. primary keys) before running the test.
 Defaults to
     ``False``.
 Must be used together with ``transaction=True`` to have an
     effect.
 Please be aware that not all databases support this feature.
     For details see :py:attr:`django.test.TransactionTestCase.reset_sequences`.

 .. note::